mjmcnelis/iS3D2/README.md

     sh cleanMakeCPU.sh
     sh runCPU.sh s

-Note that the particle sampler does not use OpenMP acceleration.
+Note: the particle sampler does not use OpenMP acceleration.

 ## Freezeout surface

-The input freezeout surface file in `input/surface.dat` must have one of the three formats to be read in correct
+The freezeout surface file in `input/surface.dat` must have one of the following formats to be read in correctly:

-The
+    1 = VAH or CPU VH
+    5 = CPU VH (w/ thermal vorticity)
+    6 = MUSIC (public)
+    7 = HIC-EventGen (or VISHNU)

+The parameter `mode` sets the file format that the code expects to read in.

+Note: the previous version had many other file

+When you run the code, the code prints to screen the format's columns.
+If your columns do not match, the code will likely crash.

-Turning on the will require
+Turning on the  the will require